- Award Winners and Finalists

 Applicants may apply for either a research grant or an English Teaching Assistantship, but not both in the same year.
 First- time recipients of ETAs (English Teaching Assistantships) are eligible to apply for a study or research grant once two years have passed following the conclusion of the ETA.
 Individuals can still only receive one study or research Fulbright U.S. Student Program grant and those who are first-time study/research grant recipients cannot apply for an ETA after they resceive a research grant.

-Award amount and conditions: There are two major areas and one special program:
+Award amount and conditions: There are two major areas and two special programs: